flybotix/highfrequencyrobots/README.md

          - Uses a basic Java listener/update interface
          - Codex data stays within the same process, and does not go remote
          - Useful for writing codex data to CSV from within the same process, or using Codexes to update a display
  - Automatically compresses `null` data prior to network transmission.
 This means we no longer need to fear bandwidth limitations when sending a `null` element across a network.
-This does not apply to RobotCodex.
+This does not apply to `RobotCodex`.
  - Includes a 1-line command to **log to CSV** on the Robot.
  - Includes auto-incrementing metadata that keeps track of cycles for Codexes, which allows normalization of the data structure the Codex represents.
  - Includes benchmark & data integrity tests to ensure encode/decode/transit processing times are minimized.